Forestry in the United Kingdom: Threats

+In 2021, a report by Woodland Trust assessed that only 7% of the UK's native woodlands are in good condition.

 Most serious disease threats to British woodland involve fungus.
 For conifers, the greatest threat is white rot fungus (Heterobasidion annosum).
 Dutch elm disease arises from two related species of fungi in the genus Ophiostoma, spread by elm bark beetles.
 Another fungus, Nectria coccinea, causes Beech bark disease, as does Bulgaria polymorpha.
 Ash canker results from Nectria galligena or Pseudomonas savastanoi, and most trees are vulnerable to Honey Fungus (Armillaria mellea).
 The oomycete Phytophthora ramorum (responsible for "Sudden oak death" in the USA) has killed large numbers of Japanese Larch trees in the UK.

 Acute oak decline has a bacterial cause.
 Beetles, moths and weevils can also damage trees, but the majority do not cause serious harm.
 Notable exceptions include the Large Pine Weevil (Hylobius abietis), which can kill young conifers, the Spruce Bark Beetle (Ips typographus) which can kill spruces, and the Cockchafer (Melolontha melolontha) which eats young tree roots and can kill in a dry season.
 Rabbits, squirrels, voles, field mice, deer, and farm animals can pose a significant threat to trees.
 Air pollution, climate change, acid rain, and wildfire represent the main environmental hazards.
+In 2021, winter storms destroyed about 12,000 hectares of forest in Britain.

+In November 2023, a study conducted by 42 researchers, with 1,200 experts consulted, warned that UK forests are heading for "catastrophic ecosystem collapse" within the next 50 years due to multiple threats including disease, extreme weather and wildfires.
+The study suggested action plans to save the forests including increasing the diversity of tree species, planting trees of different ages, promoting natural regeneration, managing deer populations and more.